terraform-google-modules/terraform-google-vault/README.md

     single configuration command.
 Vault audit logs are not enabled by default because you have to initialize the system first.

-  - **TLS** - TLS certificates are generated using `scripts/create-tls-certs.sh`
-    where keys are encrypted and all values are uploaded to a bucket.
-The user can pass in their own TLS certificates and keys by overriding the `vault_tls_bucket` variable.
-Note that if the bucket value is overridden, permissions will need to be added to the `vault-admin` service account.

 ## Usage